 Summary

 Eleanor Formby joined Sheffield Hallam University as a researcher in February 2003.
-She has over 17 years' experience in (predominantly qualitative) social research and evaluation.
-As a Sociologist, her areas of expertise cluster around young people's wellbeing, and equality and diversity, with particular reference to:
+She has over 20 years' experience in (predominantly qualitative) social research and evaluation.
+Her areas of expertise sit at the intersection of education, sociology, and LGBT studies.
+Specific research interests relate to the life experiences of young LGBT+ people.

 About

-• LGBT+ people’s understandings and experiences of ‘community’ and ‘belonging’.
+- LGBT+ people’s conceptualisations and experiences of ‘community’.

 Teaching